 Your adventure of a lifetime comes to an end today.
 If you have a late flight or have lengthened your stay by adding post tour accommodation you will have more time to explore the sights.

-This tour has a maximum of 28 passengers per Tour Leader.
+This tour has an average group size of 15-20 passengers per Tour Leader